DaveParillo/cisc192-reader/src/chapter15/parsing_numbers.rst

 ``digits`` string is an example of building a result one character at a time.

 .. tb-choice::
-   :name: c192_question15_6_1
+   :name: question15_6_1

+   What does the ``atoi()`` function do?

+   - [ ] takes the absolute value of a number

+     Incorrect!
+Go back and read for the answer.
+   - [ ] converts a double to an int

+     Incorrect!
+Go back and read for the answer.
-   - [x] Convert a string to an int and report conversion errors with exceptions.
+   - [x] converts a string to an int

-     stoi also accepts a pointer for reporting the number of characters consumed.
+     Correct!
+This is very helpful when we read numbers from a file (where they are strings).
-   - [ ] Convert any text to an integer, returning zero on every error.
+   - [ ] converts an int to a string

-     A conversion error is not silently treated as zero.
+     Incorrect!
+Go back and read for the answer.

 .. tb-choice::
-   :name: c192_question15_6_2
+   :name: question15_6_2

+   Which of the following strings will return "2020" when passed into ``convertToInt()``?

-   - [x] "2020"
+   - [x] 2020

-     Plain digits are accepted.
+     Correct!
+This one is quite simple.
-   - [x] "2,020"
+   - [x] ab,jkl2!!moo0?huh2mth0haha.

-     The groups have the required lengths.
+     Correct!
+This long, confusing string will clean up nicely!
-   - [ ] "2,02,0"
+   - [ ] 2,00!!!!!!!!2

-     Each group after a comma must have three digits.
+     Incorrect!
+   - [x] 2OOO020OOOOO

+     Correct!
+You have to look closely to see that some of these are 0's!
-   - [ ] "20x20"
+   - [ ] we2love0parsing2numbersO!

-     Letters are not valid distance characters.
+     Incorrect!
+Although we do love parsing numbers, this is incorrect.

 .. tb-parsons::
    :name: c192_question15_6_3